salmonwatersheds/percentile-benchmarks-CI/README.md

 The model-based confidence intervals most closely matched the "true" confidence intervals from the simulated data.
 They were also the widest, and thus the most conservative, when applied to real data from a Central Coast chum CU.
 The model-based approach, which accounts for autocorrelation in the time series, may be the best approach for calculating confidence intervals on Historical Spawners benchmarks.

 The model-based approach we applied is very simple, estimating just the mean abundance and lag-1 autocorrelation in the time series.
 Further work may incorporate life-history details and/or consider different time-lags for the autocorrelation used in simulating time series.
+Applying a more sophisticated model to estimate autocorrelation and simulate the bootstrapped time series may reduce the positive bias in model-based CIs that we observed in the simulated examples.

 Appendix: Functions for calculating confidence intervals
 --------------------------------------------------------